thomasekyle/jekyll-now/_posts/2017-10-06-Myr-has-finally-come.md

 ---

 It is done.
 I have been working on a command line tool for the last couple of weeks.
-It allows me to run a command or multiple command against unix/linux servers.
+It allows me to run a command or multiple commands against unix/linux servers.
 The release version is very crude, but I will add on to it, if need be to suit my needs.
 It is mostly because we lack a suitable automation tool at work.
 I would prefer to use Ansible, but I don't get to make those decisions so it was necessary to make a tool to hold our team over until the automation team finishes